Community Groups at Grace

 Where do the groups meet?

 Typically, groups meet in group members’ homes.
 During this season groups are meeting in homes, backyards, restaurants, parks, online, or a mixture of all of the above.
-See where they are located HERE.
+See where they are located in the Interactive Map below.

 What about childcare?